 Meet the Commissioners

-Gary Eichelberger, Chairman
+Gary Eichelberger, Secretary

 He was the founding commissioner and champion for the Cumberland Area Economic Development Corporation (CAEDC), a major policy initiative of his, and continues to serve as the Delegate Commissioner to the organization’s Executive Committee, and board member.
-During his commissioner tenure, he has played an instrumental role in formulating and implementing significant management and policy improvements and a advocated for new emphasis on modernization of operations, including the county’s merit-based compensation system, and the increased uses of performance metrics and long range planning to sustain the county government’s strong financial standing.
+During his commissioner tenure, he has played an instrumental role in formulating and implementing significant management and policy improvements and advocated for new emphasis on modernization of operations, including the county’s merit-based compensation system, and the increased uses of performance metrics and long range planning to sustain the county government’s strong financial standing.

 He resides in Mechanicsburg, with his wife Tracy, an academic administrator for Shippensburg University.

 Commissioner Eichelberger serves as the liaison for a number of boards and commissions.